What is a living wage?

 - share feature articles about Certified Living Wage Employers and your perspectives on fair work practices on our 2,000+ members via our mailing list

 - list your business or non-profit in a special section of our web site

-- use other avenues such as periodic press conferences and the annual Labor Day picnic to let consumers and the public know which employers have received our fair wage certification
+- use other avenues such as periodic press conferences and the annual Labor Day picnic to let the public know which employers have received our fair wage certification

-Download a living wage certification application form and the fair wage criteria we are using.
+Download the Living Wage Certification Criteria and a 2017 Living Wage Certification application.
 If your business or non-profit satisfies the criteria, please fill out the form and send it back to us.
 If you do not currently satisfy the criteria but feel you do provide fair wages and livable jobs or would like to move in that direction, we would still encourage you to send in the form or call or e-mail us so we can talk more.